 My name is

-Subscribers to Route 24 can expect this newsletter three times a week:
+Route 24 parks in your inbox three times a week:

 Pay A Toll

 For subscribers in a position to help fuel our work and mission, paid subscribers receive access to subscriber-only posts, community events and discussions, early product releases, and limited-edition offers.
-The first 24 paid subscribers receive a Route 24 sticker book as a special thank you!
+The first 24 new paid subscribers receive free Route 24 sticker swag !

 Note: Route 24 is an independent newsletter and any paid subscriptions do not serve as contributions to any political campaign or political action committee.